tarwn/lessthandot-hugo/blogs/content/posts/2015-10-08-turning-a-notepad-outline-into-a-powerpoint-presentation.md

 I used to take my Notepad outlines and copy and paste them into PowerPoint.
 That was time-consuming and error-prone.

-**Work smarter, not harder.** Here&#8217;s a trick I learned from <a href="http://www.brentozar.com/team/kendra-little/" target="_blank">Kendra Little</a> on how to take the outline and automatically turn it into a PowerPoint presentation.
+**Work smarter, not harder.** Here's a trick I learned from <a href="http://www.brentozar.com/team/kendra-little/" target="_blank">Kendra Little</a> on how to take the outline and automatically turn it into a PowerPoint presentation.

 Create an outline in Notepad.
 A couple of tips to help you make the best presentation: